 Automation in project management has been developing at a very rapid tempo, and currently, it is totally impossible to neglect.
 The market offers numerous software solutions for project management that help save time.
 These numbers continue to grow: IBIS World reports that the revenue of the automation software market has been growing 7% annually for the last five years, and in 2019 alone this number reached 8.7%.
 Total revenue now comprises $5.7 billion, and this number is expected to increase in 2021.
 The reasons are the growing demand for automation software and considerable investments in the sphere.
 This definitely means that task automation is now one of the top project management trends in the world.

-More and more companies begin to understand the whole value of SaaS tools and the global industrial automation software market for project management in recent years.
-According to Capterra, 76% of users assess their experience of project management software as satisfactory or very satisfactory.
-The reason is the ability to decrease time and financial expenses avoiding repetitive manual tasks.
+In recent years, more and more companies begin to understand the whole value of SaaS tools and the global industrial automation software market for project management.
+According to Capterra, 76% of users assess their project management software experience as satisfactory or very satisfactory.
+The reason is the ability to decrease time and financial expenses, avoiding repetitive manual tasks.
 These tasks are trusted to specified tools, most of which are developed specifically for certain niches with lots of integrations available (although there are also some all-in-one solutions for larger businesses).
-It allows companies to avoid mistakes caused by human factors in multiple parts of the workflow, such as forwarding feedback, generating reports and documentation, assigning tasks, and etc. It is much easier to control the project when all workflow parts are standardized.
+It allows companies to avoid mistakes caused by human factors in multiple parts of the workflow, such as forwarding feedback, generating reports and documentation, assigning tasks, etc. It is much easier to control the project when all workflow parts are standardized.

 №4: AI and jobs’ differentiation